matthewkrausse/parsons-prefect-dbt-cloud-tutorial/README.md

 **6. Set Up Required GCP Resources:**

+You will need to enable these APIs.
+You should be prompted, if they aren't already enabled.

 - **Google Cloud Storage (GCS) Bucket:**
   - Create a GCS bucket.
+'Navigation Menu' > 'Cloud Storage' > 'Buckets' > 'Create Bucket'.
 This is often used by BigQuery for loading data or as a temporary storage area.
   - Note the name of this bucket (e.g., `your-gcs-temp-bucket`).
 - **Google Secret Manager:**
   - Enable the Secret Manager API in your GCP project.
+Search for 'Secret Manager' > '+ Create Secret'
   - Create secrets for sensitive information your pipelines will need (e.g., API keys for VAN, ActionNetwork, database passwords).
 You will reference these secret names in your code or configuration.
 - **Google Artifact Registry (GAR):**
-  - Enable the Artifact Registry API.
+  - Enable the Artifact Registry API. '+ Create Repository' > Format: Docker > Set Region > Create
   - Create a Docker repository in GAR to store your container images.
 Note its location (e.g., `us-central1`) and repository name (e.g., `my-pipelines-repo`).
 The full path will look like: `<location>-docker.pkg.dev/<your-gcp-project-id>/<repository-name>`.

 **7. Configure Project Environment Variables (`.env` file):**